pete-livermore/battleships/README.md

     }
   }
   ```
-  A ship is hit or a miss is assigned, using classses e.g.
+  A ship is hit or a miss is assigned, using classes e.g.

   ```javascript
       if (e.target.classList.contains('used') && !e.target.classList.contains('hit') && !e.target.classList.contains('miss')) {